IRVLUTD/fetch_nav_isaac/README.md

 Execute the following script to launch the driver to navigate Fetch:
 `<path to isaac sim python> -m src.launch.fetch_nav_driver`

+Execute the following script to launch the sensor data handler's client endpoint for sensor simulation:
+`<path to isaac sim python or other python> -m src.sensor_data.sensor_data_handler`

 ### 1. Move Fetch around:

 - Enter the global target position coordinates (x, y) in the terminal after executing the python script mentioned above.
 Enter (q, q) to exit.